jboulanger91/Zebrafish_CLEM/1. Downloading_neuronal_morphologies_and_metadata/readme.md

 The CLEM zfish1 Neuroglancer pipeline relies on three main types of input:

-1. A CSV file listing nuclei/soma/axons/dendrits segment IDs, you can use the whole dataset (all_reconstructed_neurons.csv) or the example file (example_neuron.csv) provided in the repository
+1. A CSV file listing nuclei/soma/axons/dendrits segment IDs, you can use the whole dataset (all_reconstructed_neurons.csv) or the example file (example_neuron.csv) provided in the repository.
 2. An HDF5 file containing functional imaging data (optional).
 The functional ΔF/F data used in this study is provided as an HDF5 file:
 - **File name:** `fish1.5_functional_data.h5`
 - **Download:** [Zenodo record 16893093](https://zenodo.org/records/16893093)